 Getting to know you We will want to learn more about you, your circumstances, and your overall financial position.
 We'll also want to hear your thoughts on which type of mortgage you believe is right for you, before we talk you through the pros and cons of each option.
 What we must tell you When you first speak to us, we have to tell you what our charges are and how they are paid.
 We also have to say if there are any limits to the range of mortgages we can recommend for you.
 Researching the options Using our expert knowledge and database of several thousand mortgages, we will find the ones that are most suitable for your needs.
-Recommending the right solution Once we have identified the options available, we'll meet with you again or discuss our recommendations over the phone.
+Recommending the right solution Once we have identified the options available, we'll meet wns over the phone.
 We'll also write to you so you can review what we have suggested, and why.
 Assuming you're happy with our recommendation, we'll work with you to complete the application forms and liaise on your behalf with solicitors, valuers and surveyors.
 We can also talk you through the vital areas of financially protecting your new property and we'll stay in touch throughout the process - and into the future.
-Next steps We hope this guide has given an insight into what's involved in the Buy to Let process.
+Next steps Stirling Mortgage Shop 01786 449969 info@stirlingmortgageshop.co.uk www.stirlingmortgageshop.co.uk We hope this guide has given an insight into what's involved in the Buy to Let process.
 If you'd like more information, or would like help planning your first - or next - property purchase, please get in touch.
-Your property may be repossessed if you do not keep up repayments on your mortgage.
-Some buy to let mortgages are not regulated by the Financial Conduct Authority
+We are part of The Openwork Partnership, a trading style of Openwork Limited, which is authorised and regulated by the Financial Conduct Authority.